CosmoStat/shapepipe/docs/pipeline_tutorial.md

 ### CFIS processing

 `ShapePipe' splits the processing of CFIS images into three parts: 1.)
 Field and image selection; 2.)
-Processing of single exposures;
+Processing of single exposure images;
 3.)
 Processing of stacked images.
 The single exposures are first split into single-CCD images, which are processed in turn and independently.

 Field and image selection is done before running the actual pipeline, by chosing the desired input images.

-Processing of single exposures contains the following steps:
+The processing of single exposure images contains the following steps:
-  * Split exposure into single-CCD images
+  * Split exposure into single-exposure single-CCD images
   * Create masks for bright stars, spikes, borders, Messier objects, ...
   * Detect stars
   * Model the PSF